CompAndSave/hugo-decap-cas/content/posts/printer-ink-scam-outsmart-deceptive-practices-and-save-money.md

 ## How Printer Ink is a Scam: The Dark Side of Printing

-1. Low-cost Printers High-cost ink
+### 1. Low-cost Printers High-cost ink

 Printer manufacturers often attract customers with low printer prices.
 But here's the twist: the real cost lies in those ink cartridges.
 This 'razor and blades' business strategy involves selling printers at a low upfront cost while generating profits from selling expensive ink cartridges.

-So, how expensive are printer ink cartridges?
+***So, how expensive are printer ink cartridges?***

-These ink cartridges can be shockingly expensive, sometimes costing more than luxury items like Russian caviar when you think about their weight.
+These [ink cartridges can be shockingly expensive](https://www.compandsave.com/why-printer-ink-is-so-expensive-guide), sometimes costing more than luxury items like Russian caviar when you think about their weight.
 In fact, they can even surpass the price per gallon of a bottle of 1985 Krug vintage champagne.

-In Austin McConnell's YouTube video 'Ink Cartridges Are A Scam', he shared his experiences from his previous job in technical support.
+In Austin McConnell's YouTube video '[Ink Cartridges Are A Scam](https://www.youtube.com/watch?v=AHX6tHdQGiQ)', he shared his experiences from his previous job in technical support.
 He pointed out that a set of ink cartridges used to be priced at $59.95, while it only cost about $0.23 to produce one ounce of ink.
 This shows that printer ink cartridges have been sold to consumers at a much higher price than they're actually worth.

+### 2. Printer Ink Consumption: What You Didn't Know

+Did you know that you might be getting less than you bargained for when it comes to ink?
+Printers have a rather surprising ink consumption pattern.
+Yes, they use ink for printing documents and images – that's the obvious part.
+But there are some aspects that many people aren't even aware of.

+**• Printer Maintenance Cycle**

+We all know that keeping our printers in good shape is important, but what most people miss is how much ink these necessary tasks can actually use.

+According to Rich Sulin, who leads CR's printer-testing program, most people aren't really aware of the maintenance needs of inkjets.
+What might surprise you is that it's pretty typical for an inkjet printer to use as much ink during maintenance as it does for actual printing, as revealed in [Consumer Reports investigation](https://www.consumerreports.org/printers/the-high-cost-of-wasted-printer-ink).

+On top of it, some printers initiate printhead cleaning when you power them off and on, and in some instances, they run a cleaning cycle for every single page you print.
+This has been tested and confirmed in Fstoppers' YouTube video, '[Printer Ink Scam Myths Tested](https://www.youtube.com/watch?v=y1B71C6BV7k&t=17s)'.

+These maintenance actions contribute to higher ink consumption, even if you don't use your printer very often.

+**• Color Mixing in Black and White Prints**

+One reason you may receive fewer pages than the advertised yield is the deliberate use of "cyan color mixing" by printers, even when printing in black and white.

+Manufacturers claim this technique enhances the quality of black prints, but YouTuber Fstoppers conducted a test and debunked this claim in their YouTube video '[Printer Ink Scam Myths Tested](https://www.youtube.com/watch?v=y1B71C6BV7k&t=116s)'.

+The result?
+You might get fewer printed pages than advertised and have to replace your cartridges sooner than planned.

+**3. Tactics to Limit Ink Choices**

+Printer manufacturers implement strategies to lock their printers into using only their ink cartridges.
+They employ tactics like frequent firmware updates to enforce this exclusivity.

+As we all know, firmware updates are usually intended to fix problems and improve a printer's performance, especially when it comes to addressing bugs and crashes.
+However, when you choose to use remanufactured or third-party ink cartridges, these updates take on a different role.
+In this case, these updates are designed to limit your ability to use non-OEM cartridges, effectively pushing you toward the more expensive ink options the manufacturer offers.

+To learn more, check [How to Downgrade HP Printer Firmware](https://www.compandsave.com/hp-printer-firmware-downgrade) or [Epson Printer Firmware Hack: Reset and Downgrade Tips](https://www.compandsave.com/epson-printer-firmware-reset-downgrade).